Issues for both sexes

 - If you have an indwelling or supra-pubic catheter, tape the catheter to your skin, remove the bag and insert a flow valve or stopper.

 - It is important that you find someone you feel comfortable talking to.
-You may wish to call the Cancer Council Helpline on 13 11 20.
+You may wish to call the nurses at Cancer Council on 13 11 20.

 - Have a continence assessment done with a specialised physiotherapist, continence nurse or through the Royal District Nursing Service, so incontinence can be better managed or perhaps cured.